solana-foundation/developer-content/docs/advanced/confirmation.md

 Below is a high level view of the lifecycle of a transaction.
 This article will touch on everything except steps 1 and 4.

-1. Create a list of instructions along with the list of accounts that instructions need to read and write
+1. Create a header and a list of instructions along with the list of accounts that instructions need to read and write
 2. Fetch a recent blockhash and use it to prepare a transaction message
 3. Simulate the transaction to ensure it behaves as expected
 4. Prompt user to sign the prepared transaction message with their private key